Call for Papers

 The purpose of CWEIST is to bring together a community of scholars in China and around the world with a shared interest in using analytical modeling to study issues in the field of information systems and its intersections with other fields.
 We hope this summer workshop will become a unique forum for this community to exchange ideas, hone our skills, and form new collaborations across geographical boundaries.

 We invite submissions of original completed and research-in-progress papers that use analytical modeling (e.g., game-theoretic and mathematical models) to address IS and related issues.
 The workshop features hour-long extended-length presentations with assigned expert discussants.
-This year, CWEIST will also feature a Pre-workshop Consortium that offers a unique networking and professional development opportunity for CWEIST participants.
+In this year, CWEIST will also feature a Pre-workshop Consortium that offers a unique networking and professional development opportunity for CWEIST participants.

 Submitted manuscripts will be reviewed and selected for inclusion by workshop co-chairs.
 CWEIST does not claim copyright for accepted submissions and will not produce formal proceedings or post/distribute any submissions.
-For more information about the workshop, please visit the workshop website at https://www.paperfox.ai/conference/cweist2026 or join the WeChat group CWEIST.
-For past workshop information, please visit www.cweist.org.
+For more information about the workshop, please visit the workshop website at:

 Important Dates